wp-plugins/wp-spamshield/readme.txt

 An extremely powerful and user-friendly WordPress anti-spam plugin that eliminates comment spam, trackback spam, contact form spam & registration spam.

-= An All-in-one Spam Solution for WordPress - Without CAPTCHAS = No CAPTCHA's, challenge questions or other inconvenience to site visitors - it works silently in the background and simply makes WordPress spam disappear.
+= An All-in-one Spam Solution for WordPress - Without CAPTCHAS = No CAPTCHA's, challenge questions or other inconvenience to site visitors - it works silently in the background and simply makes WordPress spam disappear. **Supports: Contact Form 7, Gravity Forms, BuddyPress, bbPress, s2Member, WP-Members, Mailchimp for WordPress Lite, and more, including *most* WordPress forms, and *almost all* WordPress registration forms.**

 = Documentation / Tech Support =
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/)